jramos/cgminer_api_client/README.md

 Your cgminer instances must be configured to allow remote API access if connecting from anywhere but localhost (127.0.0.1).
 See the [cgminer API-README](https://github.com/ckolivas/cgminer/blob/master/API-README) for more information.

-#### AntMiner S1 Instructions
+#### AntMiner Instructions

-On an [AntMiner S1](https://www.bitmaintech.com/productDetail.htm?pid=00020140107162747992Ce5uBuxW06D6), you would do the following to allow access from any computer on your local network (192.168.1.x).
+On an [AntMiner](https://www.bitmaintech.com), you would do the following to allow access from any computer on your local network (192.168.1.x).

     $ ssh -l root <antminer-ip>
     root@<antminer-ip>'s password: root